Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Performance Evaluation

-In 3D VG, the evaluation metric is the Acc$@m$IoU, which means the fraction of descriptions whose predicted box overlaps the ground truth with IoU $> m$, where $m\in\{0.25, 0.5\}$ \cite{chen2020scanrefer}.The accuracy is reported in unique and multiple categories, where a target object is classified as unique if it is the only object of its class in the scene.
+\textbf{Evaluation Metrics on 3D Visual Grounding.} In 3D VG, the evaluation metric is the Acc$@m$IoU, which means the fraction of descriptions whose predicted box overlaps the ground truth with IoU $> m$, where $m\in\{0.25, 0.5\}$ \cite{chen2020scanrefer}.The accuracy is reported in unique and multiple categories, where a target object is classified as unique if it is the only object of its class in the scene.
 Otherwise, it is classified as multiple.